Metal Roofing Contractors Blog

 One of the most cost-effective installation methods involves attaching metal panels directly through the shingles and into the wood deck below.
 While this method saves the cost and labor of furring strips, it’s important to remember that steel often acts as a mirror and can telegraph deck and shingle inconsistencies through the metal panels.

-While this condition is purely aesthetic and doesn’t affect panel performance, homeowners with a high emphasis on aesthetics may be better suited with a remove and replace approach or a system like our 138T, which we will address a bit later.
+While this condition is purely aesthetic and doesn’t affect panel performance, homeowners with a high emphasis on aesthetics may be better suited with a remove-and-replace approach or a system like our 138T, which we will address a bit later.

 There are a couple of additional considerations with the direct attachment approach.
 First, it’s challenging to achieve Above Sheathing Ventilation (ASV) with this installation method.
 ASV is critical to reducing energy consumption.